f5devcentral/f5-bigip-rest-go/README.md

 ## Repository Introduction

 The f5-bigip-rest repository encapsulates BIG-IP iControlRest calls in a simple and usable way.
-It contains two separate modules: `bigip` and `utils`
+It contains two separate modules: `bigip`, `utils` and `deployer`

 * `bigip` module can execute various BIG-IP iControlRest commands in the form of transactions, and the list of currently supported resources can be found [here](./bigip/utils.go).
 * `utils` module encapsulates some necessary common objects and functions, such as logging, Prometheus monitoring, and HTTPRequest capabilities.
 See below for their usages.
+* `deployer` module is used to start a deployer co-routine to accept deployment request, thus, the caller just needs to post the [`DeployRequest`](./deployer/types.go) to it.
+It's responsible for run the deployment.

 ## Module Usages